avshabanov/silc/README.md

+*WARNING*

+This is still work in progress.

+## Overview

 Inspired by lisp500 and tinyscheme silc is a small lisp implementation.
+It is made just for fun and mostly to demonstrate lambda calculus interpretation.
 It features moveable garbage collector and is perfect for use in a constrained environment (all allocations are made in a limited region of heap).

 ## How to build